 Swapping Pain Pills for Pot: IL SB336 Breaking News Update

-With Pritzker finally in office, Rauner’s term is simply a bad memory that couldn’t possibly fade fast enough.
+With Pritzker finally, in office, Rauner’s term is simply a bad memory that couldn’t possibly fade fast enough.
 J.B.
 Pritzker ran for governor of IL with a strong, pro-cannabis platform supporting legalization and access to the patients who need it.
-Now that he is finally in office, the legalization of cannabis in the state of IL seems more promising than ever before.
+Now that he is finally in office, the legalization of cannabis in IL seems more promising than ever before.

 More Than an Empty Campaign Promise

 Pritzker, although still in the early days of his administration, seems to be wasting no time in launching into his pro-cannabis and pro-legalization message to all Illinoisans.
 Indeed, several news outlets have…for statewide cannabis legalization for adult recreational use is underway in Illinois.

 What Are Pritzker’s Reasons For Wanting to Legalize Cannabis?

 As reported in The Washington Times, in his inaugural address on Monday, January 14, 2019, Pritzker said the following: “In the interests of keeping the public safe from harm, expanding true justice in our criminal justice system and advancing economic inclusion, I will work with the legislature to legalize, tax and regulate the sale of recreational cannabis in Illinois.”1

 Public Safety, Criminal Justice Reform & Economic Inclusion